 Was overbooking the plane a failure of policy?
 Very likely.
-However, these things can happen and hopefully, they don’t happen too often.
+However, these things can happen, and hopefully, they don’t happen too often.
 The response to the overbooking is the test of the “heart” of the policy and the quality of leadership.

-Plenty of policy documents don’t make a great company.
+Plenty policy documents don’t make great companies.

 Ego: The Other Non-Functional Requirement.